 There are three ways to experience this Hamburg landmark in the local language –

-This one-hour tour is an excellent way to discover Elbphilharmonie Plaza in Hamburg, in German.
+This one-hour tour is an excellent way to discover Elbphilharmonie Plaza in Hamburg, in German or English.

 The tour guide shares exciting information about the building and ensures you don’t miss any must-see sights from the Plaza.

 Besides exploring the beautiful tourist attraction, you also enjoy a coffee and Franzbrötchen, a traditional pastry from Hamburg, on this premium guided tour.